davidensinger/webworke.rs/README.md

 - `grunt build`: Builds an optimized site to the dist directory.

 ## Hat Tip
-This site was scaffolded by [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb), the latter being a project of [@robwierzbowski](https://github.com/robwierzbowski).
-I’ve subsequently customized the organization of the site to my liking, but I still keep an eye on [@robwierzbowski’s](https://github.com/robwierzbowski) commits and update accordingly.
+The site was scaffolded by [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb), the latter being a project of [@robwierzbowski](https://github.com/robwierzbowski).
+Learn more about the site by reading the [Colophon](http://webworke.rs/colophon/).